 When we read the Fall of Freddie the Leaf 一片叶子落下来, we used real leaves to talk about the characters in the book and how life changes with seasons.

 Collecting a variety of leaves is also helpful for bringing books to life!
 English.

-For book recommendations, please read this post: Chinese and English Books About Trees and Autumn!
+Related books: Chinese and English Books About Trees and Autumn!